armstrongl/vscode-hujson/README.md

 ## What is HuJSON?

+> [!TIP] HuJSON is the format Tailscale uses for its configuration files like the [tailnet policy file](https://tailscale.com/kb/1395/tailnet-policy-file).
+It's designed to be easy for humans to read and write.

 HuJSON is a minimal extension of JSON that adds two features to make it more suitable for human-editable configuration files:

 - **Comments**: C-style line comments (`//`) and block comments (`/* */`)